Stein degree on non-Fano type fibrations: Introduction

 \mni {\textbf{\sffamily{Acknowledgements.}}} The first author was supported by a grant from Tsinghua University and a grant of the National Program of Overseas High Level Talent.
 We thank Qing Liu for answering our questions about the results in \cite{LLR04}.
+We thank the anonymous referees for many helpful comments to improve this paper.